isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 .. note::

-   Beginning with Kea 1.7.11 the reserved address must be in the subnet prefix.
+   Beginning with Kea 1.7.11 the reserved address must be within the subnet.

 The following example shows how to reserve addresses for specific hosts in a subnet: